JeremyGillard/somar/README.md

 devtools::install_github("JeremyGillard/somar")
 ```

+R version: 3.6.3

 ## Getting Started

-It is possible to use this package in two different ways.
+It is possible to use this package in two different ways:

-The first use is based on data structuring and a precise naming
+The first is to use functions that automate a large part of the work.
-convention for the variables.
-The second use is based on a precise
+Their operation is based on a structure and a precise naming convention
-naming convention for the variables, thus allowing the use of few
+for the columns of the dataframe entered.
-functions that automate the whole graph construction.

 See <a href="./vignettes/guide.md">Guide</a>

-The second consists in using more precisely each of the functions
+The second is to use each of the functions available in the dataframe
-developed in this package in order to leave to the user the greatest
-possible usability.
+separately, in order to use them in a more personalised way.

 See <a href="./vignettes/detailedGuide.md">Detailed Guide</a>